Is It Alzheimer's?

 If you think you or a loved one might be showing these or other signs of memory loss or other Alzheimer's symptoms, it’s important to see a doctor for testing.
 Your doctor can use tests to see how you're thinking.
 They also can look for signs of other behavior changes or trouble with your speech or decision-making.

 Remember that other conditions could lead to similar signs.
 Forgetting where you parked the car one day doesn't mean you have Alzheimer's.
 It's normal to forget things sometimes.
 Alzheimer’s also can have many of the same symptoms as other common conditions.
 Those include depression, vitamin deficiency, and taking medications that don’t work well together.
-A doctor can find out if the symptoms are happening because of Alzheimer’s or due to something else that’s easier to treat.
+A doctor can find out if your symptoms are happening because of Alzheimer’s or if it's something else that might be easier to treat.

 Finding out you or a loved one has Alzheimer's is hard.
-But an early and accurate diagnosis can also give you or your loved one time to plan for the future.
+But an early and accurate diagnosis can give you or your loved one time to plan for the future.
 You can start using some medicines that help people in the earlier stages of Alzheimer's control some of their symptoms, as well.
 You could explore other ways to keep yourself engaged or think about a clinical trial testing new treatments.
 You also can reach out through support groups to other people who are going through the same things.

-Your doctor will do a physical exam and ask questions about your past and current health.
+Your doctor will ask questions about your past and current health.
 They’ll want to know:

 - Your symptoms, including any trouble you have with everyday tasks

 - Other medical conditions you have now or had before

 - Your personal history, like your marital status, living conditions, employment, sexual history, and important life events

 - Your mental state.
 The doctor will ask you a series of questions that help them figure out if you’re having a mental health problem, like depression.

 - Family history, including any illnesses that run in the family